msakibahmed/plugin/README.md

-# plugin
+# plugin for bluebucket
-This plugin inserted hotel info in wp database
+This plugin inserted hotel info in wp database.
+I have created for this MBB project